 - Perks: Bank account perks such as credit card cashback programs and access to payment systems such as Zelle can make your life easier.

-Here are some of the best banks that make it easy to open an account online.
+Here are some of the best banks to open an account online:

 1. Chase Bank